vchrombie/webapp-docker-k8s/README.md

 $ kubectl apply -f k8s/flask-rc.yml
 ```

-The initial number of replicas can be set in the `flask-rc.yml` file
+Initial number of replicas can be set in the `flask-rc.yml` file
 ```yaml
 spec:
   replicas: 1